 This painful situation develops when excessive pressure is placed on the bowels to cause primary tissue weakness.
 Multiple types of force can contribute to the development of this painful condition and its worsening.

 Other things that put pressure on your abdomen include diarrhea, constipation, or persistent coughing and sneezing.
-Poor nutrition or obesity may also have a link to causing hernias.
-In fact, these factors may combine with concerns such as poor nutrition and obesity.
+Additionally, poor nutrition or obesity may be associated with hernias.
 These factors increase a person’s risk of developing hernias and, even worse, of suffering from problematic bowel obstructions.

 What Does a Hernia Feel Like?